ZongyangYue/CS188-Projects-2022Winter/_posts/2021-02-20-team09-MMDetection.md

 y8 = 1 if the object is class 3 else 0

 ### Landmark detection
+Landmark detection is delineating a shape using many points on that shape, its data format is as follows:

 instead of nx, ny, nw, nh, we use a series of points